 Let’s talk about the power behind data analytics.
-Data analytics can drive your organization forward, help with strategic decision making and give you a visual way to effectively become a data storyteller and measure if you are meeting your business objectives.
+Data analytics can drive your organization forward, help with strategic decision making, give you a visual way to effectively become a data storyteller and measure if you are meeting your business objectives.

 1. Power BI Gives You Data Readiness

-Power BI also has the added benefit of storing data in Azure Data Lake Storage Gen2, simply meaning that your organizations business analysts, data engineers and data scientists can collaborate on the same data together.
+Power BI also has the added benefit of storing data in Azure Data Lake Storage Gen2, simply meaning that your organization’s business analysts, data engineers and data scientists can collaborate on the same data together.
 That feature makes data preparation a lot smoother.
 The Power BI dashboard supports the Common Data Model (CDM), which is essentially a set of standard data schemas and metadata systems that will allow for standardized consistency across the platform.

-2. Power BI is Inclusive, With High Software Adaptability and Usability
+2. Power BI Is Inclusive, With High Software Adaptability and Usability

 Power BI is powerful for its data analytics capabilities, but an even more impressive attribute is that it’s known for its high adaptability and usability.
-Power BI is designed in an accessible way so that different users, regardless of their roles, are able to access and understand data reports quite easily.
+Power BI is designed in an accessible way so that different users, regardless of their roles, can access and understand data reports quite easily.

 Power BI’s integration with Office 365 makes it easier for Office users to begin working with the data analytical program.
-It also has the added benefit of a low cost of entry, therefore creating one of the most powerful BI tools on the market at a price point that is accessible.
+Power BI also has the added benefit of a low cost of entry, therefore creating one of the most powerful BI tools on the market at a price point that is accessible.

-You can also see the data over a selected series of time, with the ability to dive into each dimension so that you are able to do in-depth, cross-dimensional analysis of the data.
+You can also see the data over a selected series of time, with the ability to dive into each dimension so that you can do in-depth, cross-dimensional analysis of the data.
 This is an extremely powerful feature.
-For example, with Power BI you can quickly see what the key influencers are and where you should be paying attention.
+For example, with a Power BI report, you can quickly see what the key influencers are and where you should be paying attention.